 NEVER use photographs of children under the age of 18 who participate in University-sponsored activities without obtaining a photograph release from their parents/guardians.

-A standard photograph release is accessible here with your OHIO ID.
+A standard photograph release form is accessible here with your OHIO ID.

 Ohio University is justly famous for the beauty of its campus.
 We encourage you to include photos that showcase the campus in your communications.
 UCM has many campus beauty shots in its archives, showcasing architecture and landscapes in dynamic and artistic compositions that lend flair to any project.